 - Making pie crust – easy remedy, buy the frozen ones;

-- Making biscuits – replace with bread rolls made with my bread maker;
+- Making biscuits – replace with bread rolls made with bread machine;

 - Making muffins – another easy one – make quick breads instead.

 My Top Three “I Don’t Mind” Cooking Dishes:

 - Soup – easy to make, nutritious, can make enough at one time to give us no-fuss lunch for a week;

 - Bread – using the bread machine turns this into an easy job.
 Bonus, it makes the house smell wonderful and if timed right can even form the base for supper;